Krishna Prasad (actor): Acting career

+Farming

 Prasad ventured into paddy cultivation in 2007.
 He also cultivates plantain and tapioca.
 He holds a Kisan Credit Card.
 Prasad has also been involved as a social activist in agricultural field, in issues related to Kuttanad Package and paddy field fund.
 In 2008, he conducted an event called Bhakshyasurakshakkayi Karshakakkoottaima (farmers community for food security) for honouring farmers which was attended by thousands of farmers, who were honoured by wearing ponnada.
 A class seven question paper of SSA involved a question about Krishna Prasad as a farmer.

 In 2010, he won Karshakamitra award from the Government of Kerala.
 In 2023, Prasad joined fellow farmers in protesting the non-payment for their produce sold to Supplyco, which offered them unsolicited loans in place of cash payments.

 Personal life

 Krishna Prasad is married to Reshmi.
 They have two children—Prarthana Krishna and Prapancha Krishna.
 He resides in Perunna, Changanassery.
 In 2020, he started a YouTube channel called Karshakasree Krishna Prasad.